 All Lythrypnus – Pelvic fins completely united to form a round sucking disc.
 Dorsal fins separated.
 Body stout.
 No chevron markings on sides.
 Upper pectoral-fin rays broadly united.
 Tongue sometimes slightly indented but not notched.
 No lobes on shoulder girdle.
 Lateral scales, if present, usually < 57.
 Body mostly covered with scales.
 Dorsal fin with usually < seven spines.
 No pores in lateral line system on head.
 Body robust but short (maximum size usually < 23 mm SL).
 Lateral scale rows 25–28.
 Top of head, nape, chest, and pectoral-fin base naked.

 Convict Goby Lythrypnus phorellus.
 Two dark spots (one above other, ventral one larger) on pectoral-fin base.
 Spots on cheek usually in 3–4 rows.
-Dark bands on body divided by pale central stripes.
+Body with alternating bluish gray and yellowish bands.
 Dorsal spines not prolonged.

 Reference: Ross, S.W., and F.C.
 Rohde.
 2004.
 The gobioid fishes of North Carolina (Pisces: Gobioidei).
 Bulletin of Marine Science 74:287-323.